huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_subnet.md

 subnets in the current tenant.
 The given filters must match exactly one subnet whose data will be exported as attributes.

+* `region` - (Optional) The region in which to obtain the subnet.
+If omitted, the provider-level region will work as default.

 * `id` - (Optional) - Specifies a resource ID in UUID format.

 * `name` (Optional) - The name of the specific subnet to retrieve.